 Built-Up Roofs With Energy Star Coatings

-A built-up roof in Oklahoma City, Oklahoma that features a reflective coating can be considered a cool roof.
+A built-up roof in St. Petersburg, Florida that features a reflective coating can be considered a cool roof.
 When a final Energy Star coating is properly installed on a built-up roof, average summertime temperatures can drop by 60-100 degrees.
 This translates into reduced energy costs and a reduction in urban pollution and heat island effects.
 A reflective coating is effectively a ‘sacrifice’ layer that minimizes damage caused by thermal shock.
 It also protects against the normal dimensional stress caused by cool precipitation falling on a warm roof.

 In addition regular cleaning and preventative maintenance, top coatings can be restored by re-applying them every 10-12 years.
 This bypasses the need for any costly roof removal and replacement process.
 It also minimizes the amount of waste produced over the lifetime of a roof — used roofing materials currently make up almost 10 percent of the content in US landfills.